mrismanaziz/Reforestation/README.md

-## Why are basketball players messy eaters?
-Because they are always dribbling.
+## How are false teeth like stars?
+They come out at night!